simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 ## Roadmap
 1. MVP version ... work in Progress
-2. Admin page for non tec
+2. Admin page for non tec ... work in Progress
-3. IDS creation
+3. IDS creation ... work in Progress

 ## License